 How to Cut a Groove or Channel on Wood Without a Router

 Woodworking is all about shaping wood.
-While there are a wide variety of ways in which we shape that wood, they can be broken down into two basic categories: cutting wood to remove parts and attaching pieces together.
-Within each of those two categories, there are several different ways of accomplishing most woodworking tasks.
+While there are a wide variety of ways to shape wood, they can be divided into two basic categories: cutting wood to remove parts and attaching pieces together.
+Within each of those two categories, there are several ways to accomplish most woodworking tasks.

-For the most part, woodworking today is done with power tools; but that wasn’t always the case.
-If we go back 100 years, there were no electric power tools to use.
-While the sawmill goes all the way back to 1594, sawmills were few and far between.
+For the most part, woodworking today is done with power tools, but that wasn’t always the case.
+If we go back 100 years, there were no electric power tools.
+While the sawmill goes back to 1594, sawmills were few and far between.
 There was no chance that someone would have their own.
-The first handheld electric drill, the most common electric power tool there is, wasn’t invented until the late 1800s and was first only used in factories.
+The first handheld electric drill, the most common electric power tool, wasn’t invented until the late 1800s and was first only used in factories.

 The Rapid Cutting Router

-For this article, we’re going to concentrate on alternatives for shaping which is normally done with a router.
-Routers are high-speed tools, in which a motor turns a bit, which sticks down through a base at 90 degrees.
-The height of the bit can be adjusted, as compared to the base, affecting exactly where on the workpiece the bit is cutting.
+For this article, we’re going to concentrate on alternatives for shaping that are normally done with a router.
+Routers are high-speed tools in which a motor turns a bit, which sticks down through a base at 90 degrees.
+The height of the bit can be adjusted compared to the base, affecting exactly where on the workpiece the bit is cutting.
 A variety of bit shapes are available.

-Routers can be handheld, with the base placed on the workpiece or they can be mounted upside-down in a router table, allowing the workpiece to be run across the router bit.
+Routers can be handheld, with the base placed on the workpiece, or mounted upside-down in a router table, allowing the workpiece to run across the router bit.
 Generally speaking, the router is used without the table for larger workpieces and mounted to a table for smaller ones.
 Some woodworkers have two routers, allowing them to leave one mounted to their router table.

-A router is a handy tool to have, being used for cutting grooves (properly called rabbeting), cutting slots in boards, such as for hanging them, trimming the edge of laminate, and cutting various types of tongue and groove joints for putting pieces together.
-They are also used for rounding or chamfering the edges of tabletops, as well as cutting molding edges directly into those edges.
+A router is a handy tool.
+It is used for cutting grooves (properly called rabbeting), slots in boards, such as for hanging them, trimming the edge of laminate, and various types of tongue and groove joints for putting pieces together.
+It is also used for rounding or chamfering the edges of tabletops and cutting molding edges directly into those edges.

 Alternative Ways to Cut Grooves (Rabbeting)

-Rabbeting means to cut a groove in a board.
-This groove might be in the edge of the board, which is a useful way of connecting boards at corners or it might be in the middle, such as for a drawer slide.
+Rabbeting means cutting a groove in a board.
+This groove might be on the edge, which is useful for connecting boards at corners, or it might be in the middle, such as for a drawer slide.
 In either case, the most common tool for cutting these grooves is the router.
 But what do you do if you don’t have a router available to cut a groove in your workpiece?

-Regardless of which method you’re going to use to cut the rabbet, you’re always going to want to start by marking exactly where you’d like to make a channel.
-The old rule of “measure twice, cut once” applies just as well here, as it does anywhere else.
-Be sure to use a straight-edge when marking to cut a straight line, not just a convenient board.
-It’s amazing how many boards come from the sawmill with edges you can’t count on.
+Regardless of which method to cut the rabbet, you’ll always want to start by marking exactly where you’d like to make a channel.
+The old rule of “measure twice, cut once” applies just as well here as anywhere else.
+Use a straight edge when marking to cut a straight line, not just a convenient board.
+How many boards come from the sawmill with edges you can’t count on is fantastic.

 Table Saw Method